Boxplot / Diagrams

 Element Description Statistical Value

-Middle line (Median) Horizontal line in the box 50th percentile (Q2); divides the data into two equal halves
+Center line (Median) Horizontal line in the box 50th percentile (Q2); divides the data into two equal halves

 Box (IQR) Area between Q1 and Q3 Interquartile range (IQR = Q3 - Q1); contains the middle 50% of the data